-Purple shore crabs live in the shallow inter tidal waters of the BC coastal region.
+Purple shore crabs live in the shallow inter tidal waters of the Pacific Northwest.
 They can be found in water less than 1 meter deep.
 They prefer rocky coastlines where they can hide under the rocks.

 Their shells are usually a deep purple, although they can be from green to brown in color.
 The claws are the same color as the shell, with raised, darker purple spots and white tips.
 Size is an accurate method of judging ages of these creatures.
 They grow very slowly, reaching only 1 cm by the end of their first year.
 By the end of the second year, most have reached up to 3 cm.
 It takes a full three years for them to reach adult size of 5 cm.